 - Towels

-Don’t use your best white fluffy towels (there’s the risk the dye will come out of the yarn).
+Don’t use your best white fluffy towels (the risk the dye may seep from the yarn).
 Use older clean towels instead.

 - Wool Wash or Baby Shampoo